 Our Tree Planting and Reforestation Program at Batu Kapal.
 Do you love nature and the environment?
 You can donate and plant a tree as part of Batu Kapal's tree planting and reforestation project for 150.000 IDR per tree in this important buffer zone area which borders the Gungung Leuser National Park.
 All proceeds are reinvented back into the Batu Kapal Conservation Buffer Zone Project.

 Our Volunteer English Programs.
-Sumatra Adventure Holidays are also partnering with the communities in 2 local villages, Selang Pangeran and Batu Katak where you can volunteer to teach English to the local children in the afternoons for 2 hours.
+Sumatra Adventure Holidays are also partnering with the communities in 3 local villages, Selang Pangeran, Porli and Gotong Royong where you can volunteer to teach English to the local children in the afternoons for 2 hours.
 Sumatra Adventure Holidays also partners with a number of local primary schools to secure the long term future of the people in North Sumatra through the education of our children, as we believe that our future lies in their hands.